Kruchy1980/stoper/README.md

 ### Instruction
-1. The short instruction is when you click in the **question mark _icon_** 2.The brush shows you the pallette of colors which you can choose to change the display color of stoper
+1. The short instruction is when you click in the **question mark _icon_**
+2. The brush shows you the pallette of colors which you can choose to change the display color of stoper

 ### Instruckcja